 Young Land Professionals

-MassLand's Young Land Professionals is a group of about 130 land trust and state agency conservation professionals in their first 10 years of their careers.
+MassLand's Young Land Professionals is a group of 150 land trust and state agency conservation professionals in their first 10 years of their careers.
 An organizing committee of 10 members formed in 2017 to create networking and training opportunities for YLP's across the state.

 Jack Sidar, Buzzards Bay Coalition

 If you are interested in joining, please email info firstname.lastname@example.org.

 Calling all Massachusetts Young Land Professionals!
 Join us for a mid-summer YLP networking event on Spectacle Island in Boston Harbor on Friday, August 2nd from 2:15-6:00 PM.
 Explore the island with staff from the MA Department of Conservation and Recreation and the National Park Service to learn about the island's and park's history and current stewardship.
 Meet other YLPs from across the state, and join us for an optional brew at the Trillium Beer Garden back on the mainland.
 Click here to register, and for more details.

 2:30 - 6:00 pm

 Please join us Wednesday, May 22 for the spring networking event of the Massachusetts Land Trust Coalition's Young Land Professionals group!
 We'll be meeting at the Ipswich River Watershed Association (IRWA) and True North Ale Company.

 First enjoy a presentation from IRWA staff centered around their history, current work, and examples of partnerships with land protection organizations and other partners around the watershed.
 Then take a quick tour of the property (weather dependent), and finally join us for a networking hour at True North Ale Company with complimentary pizza and beer for purchase.